-Community beach cleans are held to help the local marine environment, and you can join in!
+In Blackpool Community beach cleans are held to help the local marine environment, and you can join in!

-The community beach cleans can only remove some of what’s out to sea, but every little bit helps and your contribution is very worthwhile.
+Along with shipping litter all this gets swirled about in the water and washes up to shore.
+Community beach cleans can only remove some of what’s out to sea, but every little bit helps and your contribution is very worthwhile.

 It’s important to remove the plastic from the beach – not only does it look unsightly but it is also a serious threat to wildlife and affects the quality of the sea water.